drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/sim_dist_coef.png){: loading=lazy }
 ### Similarity Coefficients

-Similarity coefficients assign a value in the interval [0;1] to the similarity of molecules, with 1 representing identical items, 0 dissimilar items.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/similarity-coefficients-06936c42'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity coefficients assign a value in the interval [0;1] to the similarity of molecules, with 1 representing identical items, 0 dissimilar items.
 Values above 0.8 are often said to designate "similar" molecules.
 The advantage of similarity coefficients is that their values are normalized (denominator term), and can be compared from molecule to molecule.

 ![](https://media.drugdesign.org/course/molecular-similarity/sim_dissim.png){: loading=lazy }
 ### Symmetry Problems in Similarity Analysis

-While similarity coefficients can be defined in many ways, one question is whether the coefficient behaves symmetrically, in other words is "A is similar to B" as "B is similar to A".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/symmetry-problems-similarity-analysis-ad163406'><i class='fa fa-play' aria-hidden='true'></i></button>While similarity coefficients can be defined in many ways, one question is whether the coefficient behaves symmetrically, in other words is "A is similar to B" as "B is similar to A".

 ![](https://media.drugdesign.org/course/molecular-similarity/symmetry.png){: loading=lazy }
 ### Symmetrical vs. Asymmetrical Similarity in Psychology
 *[holo]: 3D structure of a macromolecule with a bound ligand

-Similarity coefficients establish a numerical similarity value for a pair of items.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/symmetrical-vs-asymmetrical-similarity-psychology-c31861bf'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity coefficients establish a numerical similarity value for a pair of items.
 One of the fundamental characteristics of a similarity coefficient is whether A is as similar to B as B is to A. While this seems trivial, human psychology often does not obey this principle.
 Using an often-cited principle, Amos Tversky asked subjects whether (a) China is more similar to North Korea or (b) North Korea is more similar to China.
 The second answer was given consistently; this finding is also consistent with the tendency of humans to use the larger entity (here China) as the main class and assign subtypes of the class to it.
 Examples of non-symmetrical indices will be presented later.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[holo]: 3D structure of a macromolecule with a bound ligand